Hexagon/webauthn-skeleton/README.md

 ## Versions

-There is multiple versions of this demo available in different branches
+There are multiple versions of this demo available in different branches

 | Runtime | Server framework | Branch | Webauthn-lib | Live at |
 | ------- | ---------------- | ------ | ------------ | ------- |